Luzefiru/.dotfiles/.github/README.md

 - Can I add my own selection of packages?

   > Of course.
-You can easily add them via the `.github/scripts/index.sh` file inside the Bash lists.
+You can easily add them via the `.github/scripts/setup-*.sh` file inside the `PKGS` lists.
 I recommend forking your code and experimenting with the script yourself!

 # TODO